Training a Model Module 03 10-12 min ▶ Narrated

 PPO without the critic — DeepSeek's key innovation

 GRPO (Shao et al. 2024) eliminates the critic (value function) from PPO by estimating the baseline from the average reward of a group of responses generated for the same prompt.
-Removes one entire model from PPO's 4-model setup, saving 40–60% VRAM and up to 18× cost in DeepSeek's experiments.
+Removes one entire trained model from PPO's 4-model setup, saving roughly 25–50% VRAM.
+One caveat: Dr. GRPO later showed the divide-by-std term in the advantage biases response length, so the field often drops it.

 A value function must predict future reward from intermediate text — notoriously hard.
 GRPO sidesteps this by observing multiple complete trajectories for the same prompt.
 The group average reward is a Monte Carlo estimate of expected reward — simpler, more direct, needing no separate network.
 Key: G ≥ 16, typically 64.